sebastian-mora/ruse_website/blogs/hacking-the-software-engineering-club/index.md

 ## **Insecure Direct Object Reference**

 **Description**: Modify other users' account attributes such as passwords and email.
-The endpoint uses the user email in the body request to "look-up" the account to modifiy rather than checking the session token.
-As a result, an authenticated user can modify any other user's account including password.
+The endpoint uses the user email in the body request to "look up" the account to modify rather than checking the session token.
+As a result, an authenticated user can modify any other user's account including a password.

 **Risk**: Critical

-**Effected routes**
+**Affected routes**
 - /api/user/edit

 **Testing Process**: